boeric/boeric.github.io/README.md

 The **`real-time-chart-multi`** project is a resuable Javascript component that accepts real time data from **multiple** data streams.
 The purpose is to show the arrival time of real time events (or lack thereof), piped to the browser (for example via Websockets).
 Various attributes of each event can be articulated using **size**, **color** and **opacity** of the object generated for the event.

-See the project alive [here](http://boeric.github.io/d3RealTimeChartMulti/). **Please wait for 30 sec** to see events from the 2nd data stream
+See the project live [here](http://boeric.github.io/d3RealTimeChartMulti/). **Please wait for 30 sec** to see events from the 2nd data stream

 Repo is [here](https://github.com/boeric/d3RealTimeChartMulti)